Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 Why the AI-default hero is identifiable in two seconds

 Before the catalog, a quick anatomy of the offending pattern, because you cannot escape something you cannot name.
-The AI-default hero — let us call it the "Centered Sparkle Stack" or CSS for short, since it is the unofficial default of CSS-the-language-of-the-web — has six visual tells.
+The AI-default hero — call it the "Centered Sparkle Stack" — has six visual tells.

 The first is the vertical rigidity.
-Every element is centered horizontally and stacked top to bottom in a single column with predictable spacing (usually space-y-6 or gap-8).
-There is no asymmetry, no tension, no sidebar, no content lapping over a margin.
+Every element is centered horizontally and stacked top to bottom in a single column with predictable spacing (space-y-6 or gap-8).
+No asymmetry, no tension, no sidebar, no content lapping over a margin.
 It feels like a presentation slide.

 The second is the eyebrow pill.
-A small rounded-full element above the headline containing a sparkle, lightning bolt, or stars emoji and one short phrase.
-This pill exists because the prompts that trained these models contained the same construction repeated across thousands of YC-batch-2023 landing pages.
-It serves no information design function.
-It is decorative scaffolding that the model has been taught is required.
+A rounded-full element above the headline holding a sparkle, lightning bolt, or stars emoji and one short phrase.
+This pill exists because the prompts that trained these models contained the same construction repeated across thousands of YC-batch landing pages.
+It serves no information-design function.
+It is decorative scaffolding the model has been taught is required.

 The third is the gradient text.
-Some half of the headline is rendered with a CSS gradient clip, almost always a blue-to-purple, blue-to-pink, or purple-to-pink.
-This is so common that we wrote a separate piece on it (see the Tailwind blue-purple gradient signature analysis).
-The gradient is supposed to add visual energy.
-After the ten-thousandth instance, it adds nothing.
-It is wallpaper.
+Half the headline rendered with a CSS gradient clip, almost always blue-to-purple, blue-to-pink, or purple-to-pink.
+We wrote a separate piece on it (see the Tailwind blue-purple gradient signature analysis).
+The gradient is supposed to add energy.
+After the ten-thousandth instance, it is wallpaper.

 The fifth is the dual button row.
-A filled primary CTA and an outlined secondary CTA, side by side, with an arrow icon on the primary.
-Always two buttons.
+A filled primary CTA and an outlined secondary, side by side, arrow icon on the primary.
+Always two.
 Never one.
 Never three.
 Never a single text link.
 The dual-button row is the most over-used pattern in the corpus because it is the most common pattern in the corpus, and the loop reinforces itself.

 The sixth is the rounded screenshot.
-Below the buttons, a product screenshot inside a div with rounded-2xl shadow-2xl border, sometimes with a faux browser chrome (three colored dots), sometimes inside a transform: perspective 3D tilt.
-The screenshot is rarely actually informative — it is just an image of "an interface" in the same way the eyebrow pill is "a label".
+Below the buttons, a product screenshot in a div with rounded-2xl shadow-2xl border, sometimes with faux browser chrome (three colored dots), sometimes inside a transform: perspective 3D tilt.
+It is rarely informative — just an image of "an interface", the way the eyebrow pill is just "a label".

 Once you can name those six tells, you can never unsee them.
-That is the bad news.
-The good news is that walking away from any single one of them — even just one — already breaks the silhouette.
+The good news: walking away from any single one already breaks the silhouette.
 Walking away from all six is the project of this article.

-If you want the fuller catalog of how AI-generated sites give themselves away across the whole page, not just the hero, see Detect an AI-generated site in 30 seconds: 21 signs.
-For the deeper structural argument about why the monoculture happened in the first place, the state of the AI-generated web in 2026 is the longer essay.
+For the fuller catalog of how AI-generated sites give themselves away across the whole page, see Detect an AI-generated site in 30 seconds: 21 signs.
+For why the monoculture happened in the first place, the state of the AI-generated web in 2026 is the longer essay.

 Now, the twenty-one.